AMENDED AND RESTATED BYLAWS

 C. Membership Application Procedures

-- Organizations requesting membership will apply to CTXVOAD, describing their intended commitment and indicating whether they are seeking to apply for Partner or Associate membership status.
+- Organizations requesting membership will apply to CTXVOAD, describing their intended commitment and indicating whether they are seeking to apply for Member or Associate Member status.
 Candidate organizations are encouraged to attend CTXVOAD meetings during the pendency of their application, although they may not vote on matters presented for a vote to the CTXVOAD membership until such time as their application has been formally approved as herein provided.

 - The Membership Committee will determine category eligibility of the candidate organization using the CTXVOAD Bylaws, and present each prospective member’s application to the CTXVOAD membership for discussion at the next regular or special meeting.

-- The representatives of partner organizations will vote on the applications for membership in CTXVOAD so presented and discussed, and shall extend or deny offers of membership to the applying candidate organizations in accordance with the categories of membership set forth above.
+- The representatives of member organizations will vote on the applications for membership in CTXVOAD so presented and discussed, and shall extend or deny offers of membership to the applying candidate organizations in accordance with the categories of membership set forth above.

 - At least three (3) members of the Executive Committee must be full voting (that is, not Associate) members of CTXVOAD.